 10 Things to do in Monterey with Kids

-Wondering what to do in Monterey with Kids?
+Wondering what the best things to do in Monterey with Kids are?
 Check out these ten activities that are sure to keep the whole family entertained on your trip to Monterey!

 Ok, I have a confession…even though we’ve lived all over the United States, including Hawaii and all over Europe, I was born and raised in California, married in California and all my children were born…in California, there is still so much of this huge and beautiful state that we have never explored.
 But being back in the golden state for the past 9 months has forced me to explore more than I have ever before and it’s been glorious!

 Ever since we put our house up on Airbnb, we’ve had some weekends that we had to go away (darn) so we decided to head down to Monterey.
 We lucked out and had the most beautiful weather.
 A perfect 70 degrees and not a cloud in the sky.

 There are plenty of Airbnbs and small hotels in Monterey and Pacific Grove that are fun to stay at.
 We stayed at the Monarch Resort.
 The staff was friendly and the location was great, about 1 block from the lighthouse.

 There are so many things to do in Monterey.
 You could live there for years and not see it all.
 We packed in as much as we could in the weekend we were there, but I can’t wait to go back!

 If you are heading to Monterey, here are 10 things to do with kids.